 Food challenges should only be performed in a setting where the personnel and equipment needed to treat anaphylaxis are available; this can be an office or hospital setting.

-- Preparing for the food challenge — It is important to prepare for a food challenge by not eating or drinking for two hours before the test, and certain medications may need to be stopped days or weeks before.
+●Preparing for the food challenge – The doctor or nurse will provide specific instructions before the food challenge.
+It is important to prepare by not eating or drinking for two hours before the test, and certain medications may need to be stopped days or weeks before.
 The person should bring their epinephrine autoinjector to the food challenge in case they develop a delayed allergic reaction on the way home.

-- If there is no reaction during the food challenge — If the person does not have any signs of an allergic reaction during the food challenge, he/she probably does not have an allergy to the tested food.
+●If there is no reaction during the food challenge – If the person did the food challenge to find out if he or she has an allergy and does not have any signs of an allergic reaction during the food challenge, he/she probably does not have an allergy to the tested food.
 However, the person may have allergies to other foods, so it is important to understand when/if foods should continue to be avoided.